Officer challenges account of violent clearing of protesters

 “As the senior National Guard officer on the scene at the time, I gave General Milley a quick briefing on our mission and the current situation,” DeMarco writes.
 “General Milley told me to ensure that National Guard personnel remained calm, adding that we were there to respect the demonstrators’ First Amendment rights.”

-Shortly after Park Police and others forced out fleeing protesters, Milley walked in military fatigues alongside Trump as the Republican president strolled to nearby St. John’s Church, where demonstrators had been blamed for starting a fire in a building basement on a previous night.
-Trump thrust a Bible in the air briefly for news cameras, underscoring his administration’s get-tough message against protests.
+Shortly after Park Police and others forced out fleeing protesters, Milley walked in military fatigues alongside Trump as the Republican president strolled to nearby St. John’s Church.

 Milley subsequently apologized for taking part, after heavy public criticism.
 Milley said he “should not have been there” and his involvement “created the perception of the military involved in domestic politics.”